Cybergen300/AtarSea/README.md

     Infura
     Ganache

-I'll make sure that at any time you're able to run the Dapp locally on your default browser by following these 5 easy steps :
+I'll make sure that at any time you're able to run the Dapp locally on your default browser by following these 7 easy steps :

     open console
     run "npm install"
     run "truffle migrate --reset"
     run "truffle exec scripts/seed-exchange.js"
     run "truffle exec scripts/sUSD_seed.js"
+    run "truffle exec scripts/sETH_seed.js"
+    run "truffle exec scripts/sOil_seed.js"
     run "npm start"

 n.b.
 Don't forget to open Ganache and set up your Metamask account on local dev at first as the migration we'll be done by default on the local env.